 - Does the Fetal Development Get Affected By a Cryptic Pregnancy?

 - Bleeding or Continued Periods During Cryptic Pregnancy

-- Can Cryptic Pregnancy Go Undetected in Ultrasound?
+- Can Cryptic Pregnancy Go Undetected in an Ultrasound?

-- How Can a Woman Not Detect a Pregnancy When She Has Missed Her Period?
+- How Can a Woman Not Suspect Pregnancy If She Misses Her Period?

-Did you know that there are some cases where a woman will not know she is pregnant until she goes into labour?
+Did you know that there are cases where women haven’t known that they were pregnant until they started experiencing labour pain?
 While it may seem unbelievable, this condition is not as uncommon as you think.
-These women will have very mild symptoms of pregnancy such as morning sickness, weight gain, or even missed periods.
+Women whose pregnancies are cryptic have very mild symptoms of pregnancy such as morning sickness, weight gain, and missed periods.